 Just so you know, this post includes affiliate links.
 I may receive a small commission from Etsy, at no cost to you, if you click on a link and make a purchase.
-I only work with companies who I know and love, who I know you will love too!
+I only work with companies who I know and love, who I think you will love too!

 Mini Habit Tracker Stamps

-I was absolutely thrilled to receive a little package of stamps from Creatiate and I could not wait to start using them!
+I was absolutely thrilled to receive a little package of stamps from Modern Maker Stamps and I could not wait to start using them!
 I love the modern stamp designs that Sarah Kathryn creates.
 The habit tracker designs are simple and flexible enough to be used in any style of bullet journal layout, including the most minimal layout.
 The stamps I’m using include the Water Tracker Stamp, Goal Tracker Stamp and Triangle Habit Tracker Stamp, plus a VersaFine Ink Pad in Onyx Black.

 Triangle Habit Tracker Stamp – 100 Days Of Moods, Meditation and Yoga